asaikali/example-spring-accelerator/README.md

 is used to align dependencies across all projects in this repo.
 Spring Boot BOM is used to manage the classpath, but not the spring gradle plugin.

-The Spring boot version is set by editing `buildSrc/src/main/resources/springBootVersion.txt`.
-This is needed because the spring boot BOM and plugin are used, and it is easy to change the BOM version in the platform and forget to change the plugin version which can lead to bugs.
-Therefore, the spring boot version is read from the value in `buildSrc/src/main/resources/springBootVersion.txt`.
+The Spring boot version is set by editing the `spring-boot-gradle-plugin` version in `buildSrc/build.gradle.kts`.
+The Java Platform defined by this project use the spring boot version defined in the gradle plugin `api(platform(org.springframework.boot.gradle.plugin.SpringBootPlugin.BOM_COORDINATES))` this approach makes sure that there is only one place to change the spring version and both the plugin and dependency management will use the same version.

 ## Code Formatting